In accordance with the City of Columbus, all guests are required to wear face coverings while indoors.

 Virtual Gallery & Exhibition

-Click on an individual image to enlarge.
-Click again to see the artist’s name and more information on their work.
-Click the arrows to scroll through the images.
+Click on an individual image to enlarge and see more information on the piece.
+Use the arrows to scroll through the pieces.
 The Exhibition Catalogue includes information on the exhibition’s partners, jurors, and artists as well as a note from the Conservatory’s President & CEO.
 Scroll through the catalogue to learn more.

 Those interested in supporting the artists by purchasing their work should contact Botanica Gift Shop at 614-715-8010 or email@example.com.